 Resistance bands are affordable, versatile, and easy to carry around.
 They are also effective at sculpting muscle and restoring motion after an injury.
 Resistance bands are also easy to use, primarily because you can use the device for exercises that you already know how to do.

-Take your favorite stretch, lunge, leg-raise, or squat exercise.
+Take your favourite stretch, lunge, leg-raise, or squat exercise.
 It will pack more of a punch if you add a resistance band to the equation.
 This means that the learning curve of using any variation of the resistance band is gentle, often taking a few short minutes.

 Best of all, you can do a full-body workout with one resistance band.
 Switching between different types of bands makes it possible to do an all-out, high-intensity workout.
 Resistance bands also allow you to build on your progress whether you’re looking to sculpt your body or build endurance.